TerraHAB/TerraMICRO/docs/design-reqs.rst

 the vision and end goals for the mission and every subsystem or feature in the end result should support at least one of these objectives.

-.. list-table:: Engineering & Technology Objectives
+.. list-table:: Example Engineering & Technology Objectives
    :header-rows: 0

    * - **In-Flight Balloon Monitoring**